-Great emphasis is placed by the Company on environmental, social and governance issues.
-The Company is committed to high standards of corporate governance and integrity in all its activities and operations, including rigorous health and safety compliance, environmental consciousness and the promotion of a culture of good ethical values and behaviour.
+Environmental, social and governance (ESG) issues are becoming increasingly critical in the Mining industry.
+Great emphasis is placed by the Company on these issues and the Company is committed to high standards of corporate governance and integrity in all its activities and operations, including rigorous health and safety compliance, environmental consciousness and the promotion of a culture of good ethical values and behaviour.